What is the CEILING.MATH Function?

 The CEILING.MATH function uses the following arguments:

-- Number (required argument) – It is the value that we wish to round off.
+- Number (required argument) – This is the value that we wish to round off.

-- Significance (optional argument) – It specifies the multiple of significance to round the supplied number to.
+- Significance (optional argument) – This specifies the multiple of significance to round the supplied number to.

-- Mode (optional argument) – It will reverse the direction of rounding for negative numbers only.
+- Mode (optional argument) – This will reverse the direction of rounding for negative numbers only.